Skip to main content

 How are we helping?

-The funding helps to provide foodnutrition, clean water and sanitation, shelter and emergency preparedness/responsehealthcareeducation, as well as protection services, including mine risk education.
+The funding helps to provide foodnutrition, clean water and sanitation, shelter and emergency preparedness/responsehealthcareeducation in emergencies, as well as protection services, including mine risk education and victim assistance.

 Humanitarian organisations in Myanmar continue to face major access constraints, bureaucratic impediments, and a repressive environment for aid workers, which hampers and slows down the effective delivery of humanitarian aid to people in need.

 The EU does not channel any humanitarian funding via the military authorities.
-EU humanitarian aid is provided directly through thoroughly vetted humanitarian organisations across the country, wherever the needs are greatest, in line with the humanitarian principles of humanity, neutrality, impartiality, and independence.
+EU humanitarian aid is provided directly through thoroughly vetted humanitarian organisations across the country, wherever the needs are biggest, in line with the humanitarian principles of humanity, neutrality, impartiality and independence.

-Myanmar is also one of the world’s most disaster-prone countries, exposed to multiple hazards, including floods, cyclones, and earthquakes.
-The EU has responded to several emergencies in Myanmar, including Cyclone Mocha in 2023, and is funding disaster preparedness activities, which aim to increase the local populations’ capacity to withstand emergencies.
+Myanmar is also one of the world’s most disaster-prone countries, exposed to multiple hazards, including floods, cyclones and earthquakes.
+The EU has responded to several emergencies in Myanmar, including Cyclone Mocha in 2024, and is funding disaster preparedness activities, which aim to increase the local populations’ capacity to withstand emergencies.

 Facts & figures